tuxnam/Blog/_posts/2023-03-13-Microsoft-365-enumeration.md

 ![image](https://user-images.githubusercontent.com/18376283/224651538-2a1a937d-4d90-4145-878e-e2ec72ff454c.png)

 We see here it lists the accounts where the spraying was successful.
-We known John Smith did not have MFA, so let's us him.
+We know John Smith did not have MFA, so let's target him.
-Interesting to note here that FireProx is not used as the purpose is to exfiltrate data.
+Interesting to note here that Fireprox is not used as the purpose is to exfiltrate data.
 Probably future iterations of TeamFiltration would allow to exfiltrate to a third-party server:

 ![image](https://user-images.githubusercontent.com/18376283/224652047-9b500d1d-b579-4419-9c41-5cc895b532cf.png)

-Interestingly, we can see this allowed us to grap all the users of the tenant, for next spraying attempts:
+We can see this allowed us to grap all the users of the tenant, for spraying or phishing attempts:

 ![image](https://user-images.githubusercontent.com/18376283/224652474-91cc6f06-d82d-4e85-b33c-6ac972942fd6.png)

 **Method 2: All**

-Let's exfiltrate it all now.
-Before trying John Smith, where we know no MFA is enabled, let's also use Slit, were we have the password and maybe some CA policies are not see properly and MFA will not be required for all?
+Let's use the exfiltrate all method now.
+Before trying John Smith, where we know no MFA is enabled, let's also use Slit, were we have the password and maybe some CA policies are not set properly and MFA will not be required for all APIs?

 ![image](https://user-images.githubusercontent.com/18376283/224655727-657d97b6-7d6b-4a77-bfd6-4804a3dada8e.png)

-No luck this time! but remember this is a good way to try and bypass CA policies if, in some circumstances (thing I often see with my customers, for BYOD) MFA is not mandated in all circumstances.
-Now with John Smith: we can see that next to the users in the same tenant like before, we exfiltrated a lot of interesting information, including Teams chats, emails, OneDrive documents, contacts...:
+No luck this time! but remember this is a good way to try and bypass CA policies if, MFA is not mandated in all cases.
+<br />Now with John Smith: we can see that next to the users in the same tenant like before, we exfiltrated a lot of interesting information, including Teams chats, emails, OneDrive documents, contacts...:

 ![image](https://user-images.githubusercontent.com/18376283/224664931-d646a8d1-4dcf-4098-8ccf-55b1a94d8443.png)